 - Reduce feelings of depression and may improve mood and overall well-being.

-But you can create a plan.
+The trick to staying healthy isn’t magic and there are no ‘quick cures’, but you can create a plan.
 You can’t get off the couch once or twice a week for 10 minutes and expect all of the benefits of being active.
 But… it is a step in the right direction and believe it or not, you will find that all activity is beneficial.
 So if it’s all you can do, do it.
 And, if your doctor agrees, then build on that success as progress as you feel comfortable.

 Note: if you haven’t exercised in a while, or you are increasing your exercise routine, check with your doctor to be sure that the exercises you choose are right for you.
 Walking may be the exercise you need and your doctor will be able to take medications and other important factors into consideration for your plans.